PGMorena/LWC/Pagination.md

 ## Explanation:
 1. TotalRecords() -> This method returns total number of case records in an org.
 This is used to disabled the next button when page        reached to the last page.
 2. getCaseList -> This method return list of cases as per the page size and offset.
+3. getNext/getPrevious -> These method sets the current offset value.

 # Paginator
 ```javascript